wgnofi/CS19611-MADL-220701209/README.md

 ```
 private val PERMISSION_REQUEST_CODE = 101
 ```
 Why a request code?
-The callback method onRequestPermissionRequest() should know which one to permit, a developer can code to ask for different permissions within the app.
+The callback method onRequestPermissionRequest() should know which one to permit, a developer can code to ask for permissions at different stages in the app.

 ```
 val telephonyManager = getSystemService(TELEPHONY_SERVICE) as TelephonyManager